jpillora/debator-lander/README.md

 		* How does Wikipedia do it?
 * Scale Issues (*more than 1000 users*)
 	* Fight botnets
-		* New captcha on signup
+		* New single-click captcha on sign-up
 	* Fight social media zombie rally cries (mass uninformed votes)
 		* Must contribute before you are able to vote